Reliability-Targeted Simulation of Item Response Data: Solving the Inverse Design Problem: Introduction

-The omission of reliability in IRT simulations stands in stark contrast to the methodological practice of the cognate field of multilevel modeling (MLM).
-In MLM simulation methodology, the intraclass correlation (ICC) is systematically treated as a primary design factor \citep{maas_sufficient_2005,mcneish_effect_2016}.
-This practice reflects the structural isomorphism between the two metrics: just as the ICC quantifies the proportion of variance attributable to between-group differences (signal) relative to residual error (noise), marginal reliability quantifies the proportion of variance attributable to the latent trait relative to measurement error.
-Both metrics share the same mathematical structure—a Rayleigh quotient representing projection efficiency in Hilbert space \citep[cf.][for the Hilbert space formalization of reliability]{zumbo_reliability_2025}—which explains their analogous roles as design factors in their respective domains.
+A useful parallel comes from multilevel modeling (MLM), where the intraclass correlation (ICC)---itself a deterministic function of variance components---is nonetheless routinely reported and often intentionally varied to characterize the signal-to-noise regime of clustered data \citep{maas_sufficient_2005,mcneish_effect_2016}.
+This practice reflects the structural isomorphism between the ICC and marginal reliability: just as the ICC quantifies the proportion of variance attributable to between-group differences (signal) relative to residual error (noise), marginal reliability quantifies the proportion of variance attributable to the latent trait relative to measurement error.
+Both metrics share the same mathematical structure---a Rayleigh quotient representing projection efficiency in Hilbert space \citep[cf.][for the Hilbert space formalization of reliability]{zumbo_reliability_2025, zumbo_bregman_2025}---which explains their analogous roles as summary indices of data quality in their respective domains.

 In MLM research, it is standard practice to explicitly vary the ICC across conditions (e.g., $\rho \in \{0.10, 0.20, 0.30\}$) to examine method performance across different informativeness regimes \citep[e.g.,][]{can_collinear_2015,cho_detecting_2015,hsu_impact_2017,ludtke_multiple_2017}.
-This design choice reflects a consensus that the ratio of signal variance to error variance is a fundamental property of the data structure that dictates when model complexity is warranted and how estimators perform \citep{lee_et_al_msts_2025,lee_wind_targeting_2025,paddock_flexible_2006}.
-By contrast, IRT simulation practice has not yet internalized reliability as a first-class design factor.
-While MLM researchers would rarely simulate clustered data without knowing the ICC, IRT researchers routinely simulate response data without targeting---or often even knowing---the marginal reliability.
+This design choice reflects a recognition that the ratio of signal variance to error variance is a fundamental property of the data structure that shapes estimator performance \citep{lee_et_al_msts_2025,lee_wind_targeting_2025,paddock_flexible_2006}.
+By contrast, IRT simulation practice has rarely treated reliability as an explicit design factor.
+One reason for this difference is that, unlike the ICC, IRT precision is inherently conditional on the latent trait level: the test information function $I(\theta)$ varies across $\theta$, so there is no single, universally adopted scalar reliability coefficient.
+Analogous reliability-based design has therefore been less common in IRT research---in part because convenient tools for targeting marginal reliability have not been available.

 The failure to control reliability in simulation design has direct and substantive consequences for the ecological validity of psychometric research.
 First, it threatens the generalizability of findings to real-world contexts.
 Operational assessments vary wildly in precision \citep{ramsay_functional_2016}, from high-stakes exams with reliabilities exceeding $0.90$ to short formative assessments or screeners where reliability may hover between $0.50$ and $0.70$ \citep{frisbie_reliability_1988, conoyer_meta-analysis_2022}.
 Simulations that implicitly generate data with consistently high reliability may overstate the utility of complex models or underestimate the fragility of estimators in ``messy,'' low-information environments---such as clinical settings with small samples ($N=115$) and high missingness rates (e.g., $42\%$) \citep{gilholm_bayesian_2021}.